 Real Food Hub

 Real Food Hub is a nonprofit dedicated to helping local farms succeed by helping people eat better.
-Real Food offers a year-round subscription to a weekly Bounty Bag of fresh fruits and vegetables that is delivered to your door.
+Real Food offers a year-round subscription to a weekly Bounty Bag of fresh fruits and vegetables that is delivered to your door in central Minnesota.
 The produce selected is based on national dietary guidelines, so each Bounty Bag is nutritionally balanced.

 Real Food works with eight regional farmers who practice organic and/or sustainable farming.
 These farms offer a wide-ranging variety of produce.
 The season-extension structures also ensure more local produce over a longer period of time.